- About Us

 Global President, Gap

-Steve Sunnucks is the global president of Gap brand, with responsibility for managing all channels and markets for Gap brand around the world.
+Steve Sunnucks is the Global President of Gap brand with responsibility for growing the brand across multiple channels and geographies around the world.
+He has held this role since 2012.

 Steve graduated from Sheffield University in England with an honors degree in economics.